 Strokes Are Rarely a Surprise

-Many people feel that strokes come out of the blue.
-You’re fine one day and boom, the next day you’ve had a stroke and you’re medically/neurologically in trouble.
+There is a belief that strokes are a surprise to people.
+Most people feel that strokes come out of the blue.
+You’re fine one day and boom, the next day you’ve had a stroke and you’re medically and neurologically in trouble.
+People tend to think it’s luck.
 Maybe you’ll be lucky and have a complete recovery, perhaps with some physician therapy help.
 Or, sadly, you could be permanently disabled.
 Or worse yet, dead.

-Not true that they come out of the blue.
-Or, more accurately, seldom true.
-85% of strokes are due to high blood pressure, hypertension, that has gone untreated for years.
+In 2019 it’s rarely really true that strokes come out of the blue.
+At times a stroke is a surprise, but seldom.
+Long-term smoldering health problems are usually behind the “sudden” stroke, with 85% of strokes due to high blood pressure, hypertension, that has gone untreated for years.
 Have your blood pressure checked and, if high, get it treated, and you dodge 85% of the probability of a stroke.
+Same story with cholesterol and other blood fats, smoking, and diabetes.
 More on prevention below.

 We at the NeuroSci R&D Consultancy care a lot, maybe even worry a lot, about stroke.
 Let us tell you a story.
 Stroke is personal for one of our company officers.
-Both grandfathers died of a stroke at age 73.
-His uncle was severely and permanently disabled by a stroke at age 45.
-It was an era before medical science knew about the hypertension/stroke link and could treat hypertension.
-His father started battling high blood pressure at age 40.
+Both of his grandfathers died of a stroke at age 73.
+His uncle was severely and permanently disabled by a stroke at age 45, and when he died years later he was deaf and blind.
+It was an era before medical science knew about the hypertension/stroke link and could readily diagnose and treat hypertension.
+His father started battling, successfully battling, high blood pressure at age 40.
 He lived to be 96, a healthy, clear-minded, and happy 96.
-Treating high blood pressure really does work.
+Treating hypertension really does work.

 Kinds of Strokes

-There are 2 kinds of strokes.
-At least for right now let’s stay with the 2 main kinds of strokes.
-One kind is blood vessel blockage, a clot, a thrombus or embolus.
-A blood vessel somewhere in the brain gets blocked and the blood can’t flow.
-The other kind is a bleed.
-A blood vessel bursts and bleeds inside the brain.
-Blood flows out of the vessel into the brain tissue, and the oxygen is it carrying does not get to the place where it is supposed to be, where it is needed.
-With either a blockage or a bleed a part of the brain does not get the oxygen it needs minute-by-minute to stay alive.
-A few minutes with no oxygen kills brain cells, brain tissue.
+Broadly, there are 2 kinds of strokes.
+At least for right now let’s stay with the 2 main kinds.
+One kind is blood vessel blockage, a clot, called a thrombus or embolus (see further explanation below).
+A blood vessel somewhere in the brain becomes blocked and the blood can’t flow.
+The other kind is a bleed, a hemorrhage.
+A blood vessel bursts and bleeds inside the brain, into the brain.
+Blood flows out of the vessel into the brain tissue, and the oxygen the blood was carrying does not make it to the brain areas where it was supposed to go, where it was needed.
+With either a blockage or a hemorrhage a part of the brain becomes oxygen-starved.
+All brain areas and circuits need oxygen minute-by-minute to stay alive.
+Just few minutes without oxygen kills brain cells, brain tissue.

 Well, Actually, A Couple More Types of Strokes

-The strokes caused by a blood vessel getting blocked can also divided into 2 types.
+The strokes caused by a thrombus or embolus can be further divided into two types.
 One type is a blockage where the blood clotted right in the vessel where it was flowing, a thrombus.
-The other type of blockage occurs when a blood clot happens somewhere else in the body and the clot travels through the blood vessel until it gets stuck in the brain, an embolus.
+The other type of blockage occurs when the blood clot occurs at a more distant part of the body.
+A piece of this clot breaks off and travels through the blood vessel until it gets stuck in the brain, an embolus.

-In addition, there are 2 types of bleeding, or hemorrhagic, strokes.
-But for now we’ll stop adding types of strokes.
+In addition, there are two types of hemorrhagic strokes, but for now we’ll stop adding types of strokes.
 It can get confusing.

 Strokes Are Common

-Strokes are common.
-Too common.
+Strokes are common, as common as loaves of bread.
+Strokes are not rare.
+In fact, they are too common.
 There’s nothing unusual or rare about a stroke.
 In every country around the world stroke is a major cause of disability.
 And a major cause of death.
 Of the millions of people worldwide who have a stroke, a 1 out of 3 die and another 1 out of 3 are left permanently disabled.

 What Causes Strokes and How to Prevent Them

 Preventing strokes is by far the better way to go.
-Strokes are hard to treat.
-Some can’t be treated.
-Once they occur the damage is done.
-Those that can be treated must be treated immediately, like, right now.
+In stroke medicine, an ounce of prevention is worth many pounds of cure.
+Because strokes are hard to treat, and some just can’t be treated.
+Once they occur the damage is done, brain damage, disability damage, death damage.
+Those that can be treated must be treated immediately.
 And with treating strokes, luck becomes involved.
 How far away is the nearest Specialized Stroke Center Emergency Department?
-How quickly can Emergency Medical Services get to the stroke victim and get the stroke victim to said emergency department?
+How quickly can Emergency Medical Services get to the stroke victim?
+How quickly can the EMS personnel get the stroke victim to the correct emergency department?
 How soon after the stroke event did someone call 911 to get this cascade of help started?
 As the saying goes, “It’s complicated!”

 Getting stroke treated involves an element of luck.
 Preventing stroke is a sure thing, within your ability to control.

 High blood pressure causes 85% of strokes.
-So, see your doctor and have your blood pressure checked.
-You can use the handy-dandy blood pressure machine in your grocery and drug store.
+So, see your health care professional and have your blood pressure checked.
+You can use the blood pressure machine in your grocery or drug store.
 But don’t rely just on these public machines.
-Often these store machines are not accurate.
+Often these store machines are rarely calibrated and are not accurate.
 See your health care provider.
 If she/he says your blood pressure is high, get a prescription from her for the medication to treat it.
-And then take the medicine.
+And then take the medication.
 We mean, really, damn it, take it.
-It’s amazing how many people get the medicine and then don’t take it.
+It’s amazing how many people get the hypertension medication and then don’t take it.
 Don’t think you don’t need the medication because you feel fine.
 You don’t feel high blood pressure.
 It’s called a silent killer.
 There are no symptoms.
 What usually happens is that the person feels fine then suddenly has a stroke.
 No warning.

 Don’t smoke.
 It really is that simple.
 Smoking cigarettes, cigars, or a pipe damages blood vessels.
 The plumbing goes from nice, solid, like-new pipes to rusty, corroded pipes ready to burst at any time.
 (The proverbial “jury is still out” on vaping.
 It certainly does much less damage than any kind of combustible smoking.
 But, is the inhaled nicotine itself a risk factor?)
 Smoking, in addition to aging your plumbing, also gives a person high blood pressure.
 The trouble is, the nicotine from smoking feels like it treats a down mood.
 And, nicotine is addictive.
-If your mood is too down without smoking ask your doctor for a medicine for depression.
+If your mood is too down without smoking ask your health care provider for a medication for depression.
 If you’re not depressed and can’t stop smoking, you’re addicted to nicotine.
 Find a safer source for nicotine.
-Smoking is the most dangerous way to get your nicotine hit.
+Smoking is the most dangerous way to get nicotine.
 Stop smoking and start vaping (electronic “cigarettes”).
 Or stop smoking and use nicotine patches.
 Or, stop smoking and chew nicotine gum.
 Do whatever, but stop smoking.
-We mean it, really.
 It might not feel like the best answer to you, but you’ve got to stop smoking.

 When our CEO was treating patients at Scripps Clinic, an elder gentleman from Montana came to see him.
 He said that it was so obvious that smoking was shortening the lifespan of members of his family.
 His parents and their siblings, his aunts and uncles, all lived into their mid-90s, ranchers in Montana.
 None of them smoked.
 His siblings and cousins were all smokers.
 And were all, one by one, dying in their early 70s.
 Story told, from his point of view.
 He had stopped smoking.